mackenzie4148/Titanic-example-data-analysis/README.md

 When I was honing my code skills, I happened to find a small case pertaining to Titanic disaster and that's why I tried to use a comparatively small data to present a comprehensive use of data analysis codes in Python, basically, seven parts.

 Here is the index of my codes

-1.
+1. The chart of gender and the numbers of survivors and victims

-2. The average ages of survivors and victims are recpetively:
+2. The average ages of survivors and victims are respectively:
-   # The ave_age of survivors is 31.71
+   The ave_age of survivors is 31.71
-   # The ave_age of victims is 42.65
+   The ave_age of victims is 42.65

 3. Statistic Analysis of Tickets.py